joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-06-13-bacterial-collapse.md

 If we cut the simulation off too early, e.g. by introducing a cutoff that's too high, then it will bias our estimate of $P_\infty$ to be too low (some colonies will be diddling under the threshold, before escaping).
 Likewise, if we introduce a low cutoff, it will look like there are everlasting colonies before the threshold.

 To get around this, we can use a high cutoff, but run all colonies until they either hit the cutoff or crash to zero.
-This would also allow us measure the false positive rate.
+This would also allow us to measure the false positive rate.

 ```python
 import random